jaredly/geometricart/docs-src/Roadmap.md

 - [ ] hmm ok so what about getting docstrings for my functions?
 Seems doable, right?
+- [x] click a thing to "pin" it in the preview window

 I want to keep info about a variable through it's uses, so I can e.g. show an angle